 And there are many more on our wish list!

 Katrina Liu is the author of the Mina Learns Chinese series.
 Her books are perfect for bilingual families and include English, simplified OR traditional Chinese, and Hanyu Pinyin.
-Please read my review of the Mina Learn Chinese books and find out where to buy them here!
+Please read my review of the Mina Learn Chinese books and learn where to buy them here!

 A Big Bed for Little Snow 小雪的大被子